nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * `AVAILABILITY` is an input to represent the available days. e.g. `1,2,3` corresponds to available on `Monday`, `Tuesday`, `Wednesday`

 Examples:
-* `add id/E0123456 n/John Doe p/87654321 c/Computer Science yr/2 avail/1,2,3` adds a new TA with Student ID, E0123456, named John Doe.
+* `add id/E0123456 n/John Doe p/87654321 c/Computer Science yr/2 avail/1,2,3` adds a new candidate with Student ID, E0123456, named John Doe.

-### Editing a Teaching Assistant: `edit`
+### Editing a candidate: `edit`

-Edits a TA in the system.
+Edits a candidate in the system.

 Format: `edit INDEX c/COURSE yr/YEAR [ATTRIBUTE_FIELD/VALUE]...`